andreasthoelke/dotvim/help.md

 :Ag searchterm %**
 <c-n/p> to navigate results quickfixlist

-### Search in select files with :vimgrep
+### Search in select files with vimgrep
-collect the files and folder in the arglist  ~/.vim/help.md#/###%20Arglist
+vim dirvish **      -- seach for 'dirvish' in all files. then use :cw/copen and ]q[q collect the files and folder in the arglist  ~/.vim/help.md#/###%20Arglist

-## Mac apps
-tab '       - Mac app/task manager, next app
 ## Karabiner Key maps
-~/.vim/keymaps-karabiner/rules-array-13-10-2018.json#/"description".%20"Left%20Control
+c-'         - Next Mac app.
+See definition here: ~/.config/karabiner/karabiner.json#/"description".%20"Left%20Control

+Older config (with tab remap?) /Users/at/.config/karabiner/karabiner.json.bak

 ## Window, Buffer Navigation
 c-w n/N     - SymbolNext SplitTop